GoogleCloudPlatform/professional-services/examples/bigquery-table-access-pattern-analysis/README.md

         "name": "timestamps",
         "type": "ARRAY<TIMESTAMP>",
         "mode": "NULLABLE",
-        "description": "Timestamps on when this pipeline was run in the past" },
+        "description": "Timestamps when this pipeline was run in the past" },
     {
         "name": "pipelineType",